AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 1. (Optional) Enable the **[!UICONTROL Require Password]** option to require people with the link to specify a password prior to accessing the Analysis Workspace project.

-1. Next to the **[!UICONTROL Share with anyone (no login required)]:** field, click the **Copy link** icon to copy the link to your system clipboard.
+1. Next to the **[!UICONTROL Share with anyone (no login required)]** field, click the **Copy link** icon to copy the link to your system clipboard.
 You can distribute this link to people outside your organization.
 Any person with access to this link has access to view the Analysis Workspace project.

 1. Click **[!UICONTROL Close]**.
 Your changes are automatically saved. <!-- True? -->